 Green-light optimized speed advisory

-The core idea of green-light optimized speed advisory (“GLOSA”) is to reduce unnecessary stops and accelerations by calculating reasonable movement speeds based on expected future green-light periods of upcoming traffic-lights.
+The idea of green-light optimized speed advisory (“GLOSA”) is to reduce unnecessary stops and accelerations by calculating reasonable movement speeds based on expected future green-light periods of upcoming traffic-lights.

 - Gevas launched their app traffic pilot which is available i.a. in Duesseldorf, Frankfurt, Salzburg and Kassel